Import Symbol Completion

 You can also invoke import symbol completion on an existing identifier.
 In this case, there are two ways to apply the selected completion suggestion; press Enter to insert it and leave the existing item or press Tab to replace the existing item (If necessary, you can change the default shortcuts on the page of ReSharper options).

-Excluding items from import symbol completion
+Exclude items from completion suggestions

 You may want some symbols not to be suggested, for example, if you have something similar to a system type in your solution, say